 This mural was completed by the Department of Public Words in the summer of 2016, with the help of youth from the TeenWorks program and community volunteers.
 The design was by Megan Jefferson, Dave Combs, and Holly Combs.
 It is located on the Tradesman Guild Building on the Monon Trail at 1140 E. 46th St. The project was made possible by the Central Indiana Community Foundation, the Penrod Society, Meridian-Kessler Neighborhood Association, and the Efroymson Family Fund.

-Charles R. (“C. R.”) Schiefer is a stone sculptor based in Martinsville, Indiana.
-His work is influenced by his admiration for pre-Columbian and African-Oceanic sculpture and artifacts.
+Charles R. (“C. R.”) Schiefer was a stone sculptor based in Martinsville, Indiana.
+His work was influenced by his admiration for pre-Columbian and African-Oceanic sculpture and artifacts.
 Like the “primitive” artist, his sculptures have minimal detail, clean lines, and positive, optimistic rounded forms.
 When possible, they also include movement, action, and humor.

-In Faces of Indiana for the Millennium 2000, Schiefer uses his style to convey the many types of people found in and around Indiana.
+In Faces of Indiana for the Millennium, Schiefer used his style to convey the many types of people found in and around Indiana.
 Included in this sculptural piece is a Pacer basketball player, an Indy 500 race car driver, a Notre Dame cheerleader, and a number of other Indiana-centric faces.